bigkahuna00/GPTman/README.md

 # GPTman

-This script uses ChatGPT to generate optimized documentation for Unix command-line utilities, libraries, system calls and more.
-Designed to be an AI-powered alternative to the 'man' utlity.
+A simple tool that is designed to be an AI-powered alternative to the 'man' utility on Unix.

 ## Installation